Certificate Manager allows you to import certificates provided by third-party authorities and self-signed certificates. To import:

 You only import valid certificates.

-You can't import a certificate before it becomes valid or after its expiration date.
+You cannot import a certificate before it becomes valid or after its expiration date.

 Make sure to decrypt the private key of the certificate.

-You can't import a private key that is password-protected.
+You cannot import a private key that is password-protected.

 Import the certificate, intermediate certificate chain, and private key in PEM-encoded format.